MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/modify-the-dynamics-dot-set-file.md

 ---
-title: Modify the Dynamics.set file
+title: Modify the Dynamics set file
-description: Provides steps to modify the Dynamics.set file so that all users can use the same Reports.dic file that is shared on a computer that is running Microsoft Dynamics GP. ms.reviewer:theley ms.topic: how-to ms.date: 02/16/2024
+description: Provides steps to modify the Dynamics.set file so that all users can use the same Reports.dic file that is shared on a computer that is running Microsoft Dynamics GP. ms.reviewer: theley ms.topic: how-to ms.date: 02/18/2024
 ---
 # How to modify the Dynamics.set file so that all users can share the Reports.dic file in Microsoft Dynamics GP